-There is not one "correct" way that a roadmap should look.
+There is not a "correct" way that a roadmap should look.
 How your roadmap looks depends on the information you are communicating — the level of detail you want to show and the audience you are sharing information with.
 For example, some roadmaps convey high-level info such as key initiatives, while others drill down on the details of activities in a specific timeline.

 The best roadmaps show a timeline view of the duration of work items such as goals, themes of work, and activities.
 Despite variations in appearance, most compelling roadmaps do share a few attributes.
 No matter what your roadmap looks like, always strive to make it easy to understand.
 It should be accurate, up-to-date, actionable, and relevant for the intended audience.

 Here are five examples of roadmaps for product, product marketing, and IT teams — all built using Aha!
 Roadmaps, which is purpose-built roadmap software:

 A strategic roadmap visualizes high-level goals and initiatives.
 In this example, you can see specific releases in purple and related goals as colorful flags.
 The timeline at the top gives a sense of when the team plans to deliver the work.

 A portfolio roadmap shows planned releases across multiple groups or offerings.
 The blue and green bars below represent the two different products (Fredwin Cycling and Fredwin Running).
 The dots signify dates for different release milestones at the corporate level across both products.

 A features roadmap shows all work in flight for a given time period.
 You might see vertical columns or swimlanes to indicate different releases.
 Note that each release corresponds to a quarter in the year, so it is easy to see when you plan to deliver.